 A good example is the Dioche DAC Audio Digital to Analog Converter which you can easily find on amaon.

 You can choose to connect your 5.1 speakers to the TV via Wi-Fi, Bluetooth, HDMI, optical cable, and other digital options when you need them.
+You can even use an HDMI distribution amplifier o connect additional devices.
 This depends on the type of output that the television has.

 Other Options To Connect Your 5.1 Surround Speakers